 “The leasing agreement has been signed with a broker and a For Lease sign will go up at the store any day now,” Mrs. Mason told WEHO TIMES in an exclusive interview.
 “I think it’s going to be soon.
 I think December will be a good time.
 It will be our last Christmas.
 Hopefully, people will want to come visit one last time.
 It’s pretty much done.”

 The world famous adult bookstore has mostly been a source of nostalgia in recent years for many gay men who swung past the saloon doors in search of erotic movies, sex toys, lube, poppers or glass pipes throughout the 80s and 90s when the store’s popularity was at its peak.
-It attracted straight porn lovers as well.
-And famous faces like Elton John, Drew Carey and David Hockney were no strangers to this porn shop.
+It attracted straight porn lovers and some famous faces.

 For those not familiar with the history, the store originally opened as Book Circus in 1960.
 The Masons acquired the store in 1982 after the original owner allegedly used porn profits to support his cocaine habit and he snorted his way into an eviction.

 Owning and operating an adult bookstore was not exactly on their Vision Board when the Masons were trying to make ends meet in the late 70s and early 80s.
 Not only did Book Circus specialize in hardcore porn that catered to both straight and mostly gay smut consumers, but it was also located in front of the notoriously cruisy gay spot known to this day as Vaseline Alley.

 Barry Mason started out as an inventor.
 He’s got around five patents in the medical field.
 In the late 1970s, the medical malpractice insurance started to become very expensive, so he looked for other ways to support his family.
 Then his wife showed him an ad that would change the course of their lives forever.